P-DRUM: Post-hoc Descriptor-based Residual Uncertainty Modeling for Machine Learning Potentials: Conclusion and future work

-\textbf{Conclusion and future work} We studied the effectiveness of post-hoc descriptor-based residual learning (PDRL) for uncertainty estimation in machine learning interatomic potentials (MLIPs).
-PDRL achieves superior Spearman correlation with prediction errors compared to other methods.
-However, PDRL-norm underperforms in OOD detection relative to GMM and KNN descriptor-based approaches, highlighting its limitations.
-Future work will explore extending PDRL to active learning pipelines and other MLIP applications, further assessing its versatility, as well as investigating improved training methods to enhance PDRL’s performance.
+We investigated the effectiveness of post-hoc descriptor-based residual uncertainty modeling (P-DRUM) for machine learning interatomic potentials (MLIPs).
+P-DRUM achieved a higher Spearman correlation with prediction errors compared to other methods.
+However, P-DRUM-norm showed inferior out-of-distribution (OOD) detection performance compared to Gaussian mixture model (GMM) and k-nearest neighbor (kNN) descriptor-based approaches, revealing its potential limitations.
+Future work will explore extending P-DRUM to active learning pipelines and broader MLIP applications to further evaluate its versatility, as well as developing improved training strategies to enhance its performance.
+In addition, assessing the reliability of reusing the training set to construct the residual training set is an important direction.
+Using separate dataset splits for training the MLIP and the uncertainty estimation model can reduce bias from the original data but also limits the available training samples.
+Exploring this trade-off is useful to developing a data-efficient P-DRUM strategy.

+\begin{ack} We would like to thank Professor Ju Li for helpful comments and suggestions. \end{ack}